cnpem/CellViability/README.md

 The results obtained using the cell viability protocols developed with the open-source software CellProfiler were benchmarked against the reference protocol applied in the proprietary high-content image analysis software, Columbus.

-To reproduce the benchmarking analysis, run the jupyter notebook `Cell Viability Analysis - Comparing CellProfiler and Columbus.ipynb` in the `benchmarking` directory.
+To reproduce the benchmarking analysis, run the jupyter notebook:

 ```bash
 jupyter notebook
 ```

-Then, open the notebook and run the cells to compare the results obtained using CellProfiler and Columbus.
+Then, open the notebook `Cell Viability Analysis - Comparing CellProfiler and Columbus.ipynb` in the `benchmarking` directory.
+Follow the instructions in the notebook to compare the results obtained using CellProfiler and Columbus.

 ## Authors